JamesSkemp/words/content/post/review-lumo-lift-posture-coach-and-activity-tracker.md

 +++
-title = "Review: Lumo Lift - Posture Coach and Activity Tracker" summary = "The following is a review of the Lumo Lift - Posture Coach and Activity Tracker, provided as part of the Amazon Vine program." draft = false comments = false date = "2015-08-25T19:15:56-05:00"
+title = "Review: Lumo Lift - Posture Coach and Activity Tracker" description = "The following is a review of the Lumo Lift - Posture Coach and Activity Tracker, provided as part of the Amazon Vine program." draft = false comments = false date = "2015-08-25T19:15:56-05:00"